 In case the search is done for complete domains and the domain is available, the search result will be the domain name and its price.
-If the domain is unavailable, it will be marked as taken and have a link for doing a whois lookup, making an offer on the domain trough DomainAgents, and the actual website.
+If the domain is unavailable, it will be marked as taken and have a link for doing a whois lookup, making an offer on the domain through DomainAgents, and the actual website.

 With this tool, bulk name-checking is possible for internationalized domain names as well.

-Unlike most of the bulk domain name checkers we mentioned, this one is not provided by a domain registrar but by a site for marketing tools named Rankz.
+Unlike most of the bulk domain name checkers I mentioned, this one is not provided by a domain registrar but by a site for marketing tools named Rankz.
 The bulk domain availability checker is one of their free tools, which can check up to 2000 domains in 30 seconds.

 Each search result comes with a link to a domain registrar where you can purchase the domain, and the full search results list can be exported in a CSV file.
 This tool is maybe a bit limited, but it is indeed fast and effective at what it claims to do.

 Most of us are familiar with Namecheap as one of the most famous domain name registrars in the world.
-Namecheap has a bulk domain name checker called “beast mode” as part of its domain name search feature.
-Using beast mode, you can check up to 5000 complete domains or keywords.
+Namecheap has a bulk domain name checker called “Beast Mode” as part of its domain name search feature.
+Using Beast Mode, you can check as many as 5,000 domain names or keywords.
 The values can be inserted manually or uploaded in the form of a CSV file, and regardless if the values are complete domains or just keywords, your search will have the following options.

-The results of your search can be filtered by showing or hiding premium and unavailable domains, and exported in a CSV file or shared via a link.
+The results of your search can be filtered by showing or hiding premium and unavailable domains and exported in a CSV file or shared via a link.
 Every available domain is displayed with its yearly price and an “add to cart” button, while the unavailable ones are marked as either taken or registered and come with a link for making an offer on the domain, again through DomainAgents.